[keith-snook.info]

 The dynamo impedance Z is the reactance XL of the inductance LD added to the resistance RD ~ Reactance is the opposition to a rate of change of current through an inductor or capacitor ~ No other components exhibit reactance but all will have an impedance due to elements of L or C like the dynamo or a wire wound resistor

-An ideal dynamo should have only a coil of wire generating a.c. but the coiled wire has inductance LD and also has resistance RD and due to the winding it has capacitance across it ~ Knowing the total impedance of what's inside will be useful when analysing the dynamo looking into point b relative to chassis
+An ideal dynamo has only a fixed coil of wire and a rotating 'permanent' magnet generating a.c. but the coiled wire has inductance LD and also a resistance RD and due to the winding layers has capacitance across it ~ Knowing the total impedance of what's inside will be useful when analysing the dynamo looking into point b relative to chassis

-A current source operating from d.c. to a.c. placed across the generator inductor gives a more accurate generator model ~ The bulbs are replaced with a single load resistor R and the unavoidable winding capacitance is added across the inductor which is required for magnetic pickup cartridge and magnetic microphone analysis
+A current source operating from d.c. to a.c. [an infinite number of octaves!] placed across the generator inductor gives a more accurate generator model ~ Here the bulbs are replaced with a single load resistor R and the unavoidable winding capacitance is added across the inductor which is required along with other components when used for magnetic pickup cartridge and magnetic microphone analysis

 All permanent magnet generators have a maximum current limit ~ From stationary or zero Hz the voltage developed across LD is now modelled as truly proportional to speed of rotation or frequency ~ As frequency increases there is a point where XL=RD+R and the current in R is √0.5 x the current limit

-Standard wirewound resistors have some series inductive reactance XL and to a lesser extent some parallel capacitive reactance XC but they should be mainly resistive ~ The reactive parts of a wirewound resistor or LD in the dynamo do not dissipate any power but they do influence the flow of a.c. as frequency changes
+Standard wirewound resistors have some series inductive reactance XL and also some parallel capacitive reactance XC but they are or should be mainly resistive ~ The reactive parts of a wirewound resistor or LD in the dynamo do not dissipate any power but they do influence the flow of a.c. as frequency changes due to rotation speed change

-Although the dynamo schematic above using a voltage source does not correctly represent a dynamo or other a.c. generator we can treat the circuit as a L–R potential divider with the series a.c. voltage source VIN at its input and the combined RD+Bulbs=R=1Ω as the output load ~ The dynamo inductor LD is now just L with its reactance normalised to XL=1Ω
+Although the dynamo schematic above using a voltage source does not correctly represent a dynamo or other a.c. generators like microphones and magnetic pick–up cartridges we can treat the circuit as a L↴R potential divider with a series voltage source VIN at its input and the combined RD+Bulbs=R=1Ω as the output load ~ The dynamo inductor LD is now just L with its reactance XL normalised to 1Ω so XL=R

-The white trace also represents the voltage across the 1Ω resistor because the voltage across and current through a resistor are always in phase ~ 1V peak [pk] across the resistor produces 1A pk through it and the real power in the resistor is 1W peak or 0.5W average ~ Use these links to see IR×VR ~ You can almost feel the heat
+The white trace also represents the voltage across the 1Ω resistor because the voltage across and the current through a resistor are always in phase ~ 1V peak [Vpk] across the resistor produces 1Apk through it and the real power in the resistor is 1W peak or 0.5W average ~ Use these links to see IR×VR ~ You can almost feel the heat

 The current through the inductor is in phase with the resistor current ~ Because they are in series ~ but the voltage across the inductor is 90˚ out of phase